Mike Christopher Jr.

 Michael Christopher Jr. (born April 6, 1999) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra TRD Pro for Halmar Friesen Racing, and part-time in the NASCAR Whelen Modified Tour, driving the No. 77 for Mike Curb and Gary Putnam.
+He currently competes full-time in the NASCAR Whelen Modified Tour, driving the No. 31 for Elite Racing, part-time in the NASCAR Craftsman Truck Series, driving the No. 62/72 Toyota Tundra TRD Pro for Halmar Friesen Racing and part-time in the ARCA Menards Series, driving the No. 42 Toyota Camry for Cook Racing Technologies.

 Career

 Early career

-Christopher started his career in Legends car racing at the Waterford Speedbowl and the Stafford Motor Speedway mini mile, claiming 27 wins in 2014 alone on the way to finishing 3rd in the national Legends car points.
+Christopher started his career in Legends car racing at the Waterford Speedbowl and the Stafford Motor Speedway mini mile, claiming 27 wins in 2014 alone on the way to finishing third in the national Legends car points.
 In late 2014, Christopher made his debut in a full-size race car, running five races in the SK Lite division at Stafford.
 For 2015, Christopher moved up to the track's premier SK Modified division, where he has run weekly since, claiming double-digit victories.
 In addition to running at Stafford, Christopher has also raced in the SK Modified division at Thompson Speedway Motorsports Park and the Waterford Speedbowl.
 Christopher has previously competed in series such as the Modified Racing Series, the Tri-Track Open Modified Series, the Race of Champions Asphalt Modified Tour, the Indoor Auto Racing Championship, and the World Series of Asphalt Stock Car Racing.

+ARCA Menards Series

+On September 16, 2026, it was announced that Christopher will make his ARCA Menards Series, driving the No. 42 for Cook Racing Technologies.

 NASCAR Craftsman Truck Series

-On August 29, 2025, it was revealed that Christopher will make his NASCAR Craftsman Truck Series debut at New Hampshire Motor Speedway, driving for Halmar Friesen Racing.
+On August 29, 2025, it was revealed that Christopher would make his NASCAR Craftsman Truck Series debut at New Hampshire Motor Speedway, driving for Halmar Friesen Racing.
 Christopher overcame a mid-race restart violation to finish thirteenth place.

+Before the 2026 season, Christopher competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the team's No. 14 truck.
+He remained with HFR and drove the No. 62 at Rockingham and IRP.
+It was announced on August 15, that he would run at New Hampshire in a third truck for HFR, the No. 72.

 Personal life

-He is the son of Mike Christopher, who competed in the series from 1994 to 2012, and the nephew of the late Ted Christopher, who was a former champion of the series.
+Christopher is the son of Mike Christopher, who competed in the series from 1994 to 2012, and the nephew of the late Ted Christopher, who was a former champion of the series.